censorship-no-archive/ceno1/doc/threatModel.md

 network traffic of de-anonymized IA nodes and insert altered content in CENO.

-Insertion Authority maintainers are strongly advised to route all Bundle Server traffic via an anonymization network, such as tor or i2p.
+Insertion Authority maintainers are strongly advised to route all Bundle Server traffic via an anonymization network, such as Tor or I2P.
 In addition, we recommend the use of [HTTPS-Proxy](https://github.com/equalitie/HTTPS-Proxy) that integrates the [HTTPS-Everywhere](https://github.com/EFForg/https-everywhere) ruleset, in order